 </html>

-Now that we have the main library loaded the <head> of our code (where nothing will be displayed in the screen), we have to proceed to the <body> tag.
+of our code (where nothing will be displayed in the screen), we have to proceed to the <body>

-Instead of a <div>, ChartJS uses the <canvas> tag.
+, ChartJS uses the <canvas>

-Add the following code inside the <body> tag:
+Add the following code inside the <body>

 <canvas id="myChart" width="400" height="400"></canvas>